* Brexit developments still in focus

 * Sterling recovers

-* Texas Instruments revenue forecast hits chipmakers (Updates with closing U.S. markets levels)
+* Texas Instruments revenue forecast hits chipmakers (Updates prices, adds oil price settlements)

-NEW YORK, Oct 23 (Reuters) - World stock indexes climbed on Wednesday as investors brushed aside some earnings disappointments, while the British pound inched up as European Union leaders delayed a decision on whether to grant Britain a three-month Brexit extension.
+NEW YORK, Oct 23 (Reuters) - World stock indexes were flat to lower on Wednesday with a disappointing forecast from Texas Instruments dragging down chipmaker shares, while the British pound inched up as European Union leaders consider London’s request for a Brexit delay.

 In commodity markets, oil jumped after government data showed a surprise draw in U.S. crude stocks.